 Project management courses and certifications abound, but there are also opportunities to be mentored by good project managers to get hands-on experience.

-These opportunities can be formally attained or by simply asking an existing project manager to “show you the ropes” of the process.
+These opportunities can be formally attained or simply asked an existing project manager to “show you the ropes” of the process.
 Informal training can also come from self-guided research and examination.

 Sometimes, the best education is to do the work!
-Entry-level positions such as Junior Project Manager exist specifically to ease people into the position of being a project manager.
-With hands-on experience, you’ll get the benefit of being involved in a project without being fully responsible for it yet.
+Entry-level positions such as Junior Project Manager exist specifically to ease people into being project managers.
+With hands-on experience, you’ll benefit from being involved in a project without being fully responsible.

 Certifications or degrees